Canon 6D Mark II vs M100

-The Canon EOS 6D Mark II and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in June 2017 and August 2017.
+The Canon EOS 6D Mark II and the Canon EOS M100 are two digital cameras that were announced, respectively, in June 2017 and August 2017.
 The 6D Mark II is a DSLR, while the M100 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (6D Mark II) and an APS-C sensor.
-The 6D Mark II has a resolution of 26 megapixel, whereas the M100 provides 24 MP.
+The cameras are based on a full frame (6D Mark II) and an APS-C (M100) sensor.
+The 6D Mark II has a resolution of 26 megapixels, whereas the M100 provides 24 MP.

 An illustration of the physical size and weight of the Canon 6D Mark II and the Canon M100 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (55 percent) than the Canon 6D Mark II.
 Moreover, the M100 is substantially lighter (61 percent) than the 6D Mark II.
 It is worth mentioning in this context that the 6D Mark II is splash and dust resistant, while the M100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.